-All employees not assigned to a 24-hour shift will be scheduled off-duty for the observed holiday, according to the Township's holiday schedule.
-The employee will be paid their hourly rate for the scheduled time off.
+All Employees not assigned to a 24-hour shift will be scheduled off-duty for the observed holiday, according to the Township's holiday schedule.
+The Employee will be paid their hourly rate for the scheduled time off.

-In the event an employee is called into work on a scheduled holiday, that employee will receive overtime in accordance with Section13.5
+In the event an Employee is called into work on a scheduled holiday, that Employee will receive overtime in accordance with section 13.5 Overtime Pay.

-15.4 Shift Transfers
+15.4 SHIFT TRANSFERS

-Employees transferred from a 24-hour shift will be paid 12 hours of overtime, in accordance with Section 15.2, for every holiday that occurred while they were assigned to a 24-hour shift.
+Employees transferred from a 24-hour shift will be paid twelve (12) hours of overtime, in accordance with section 13.5 Overtime Pay, for every holiday that occurred while they were assigned to a 24-hour shift.
 Employees will not be transferred from a 24-hour shift to prevent them from earning holiday pay.

-Article 16 COLLEGE
+ARTICLE 16: COLLEGE

-16.1 College Incentive
+16.1 COLLEGE INCENTIVE

-Any employee who has successfully earned a degree from an accredited college will receive an educational incentive bonus in accordance with the pay scale in Table 16.1-1:
+Any Employee who has successfully earned a degree from an accredited college will receive an educational incentive bonus in accordance with the pay scale in Table 16.1-1.